gensosrl/lift-squeryl.g8/src/main/g8/README.md

 This app implements the [Squerylauth Lift Module](https://github.com/jgenso/squeryl-auth-module).
-The registration and login implementation is based on [research done by Google](http://sites.google.com/site/oauthgoog/UXFedLogin) a few years ago and is similar to Amazon.com and Buy.com.
+The registration and login implementation is based on [research done by Google](http://sites.google.com/site/oauthgoog/UXFedLogin) a few years ago and is similar to Amazon.com and Buy.com, also it is based on [Lift MongoAuth Module](https://github.com/eltimn/lift-mongoauth) and [Lift MapperAuth Module](https://github.com/liftmodules/mapperauth).
 It's different than what most people seem to expect, but it can easily be changed to suit your needs since most of the code is part of your project.